Applications open: August 2019

 Up to £7,000.
 Due note will be taken of other sources of funding obtained by applicants.

 An assessment panel nominated by The Royal College of Radiologists will consider applications in open competition.
 The decision of the assessment panel is final and binding.
 Shortlisted candidates may be interviewed by the assessment panel after the closing date.
-Applicants will be informed of the outcome of their applications as soon as possible after the Specialty Training Board meetings.
+Applicants will be informed of the outcome of their applications as soon as possible after the Academic Committee meetings.

 Any queries should be addressed to email@example.com